 Interim President University of Nebraska

 "I want to extend my congratulations to the Chinese and American growing and productive collaboration celebrating its 10th Anniversary.
 The strong ties that have developed over the years through these exchanges has been of mutual benefit for students, faculty, patient care and community engagement.
 In addition, it has fostered enduring friendships between and among institutions, and mutual respect and admiration between the peoples.
-Although cultures may be different and distances are great, our human needs are the same and overcome all obstacles to collaboration.
+Although cultures may be different and distances are great, our human needs are the same, which help to overcome all obstacles to collaboration.

 My best wishes for another successful annual research meeting, and for continued progress in these collaborations during the next 10 years."